hyperledger-archives/avalon/docs/TestingFabricProxyModel.rst

 ==============================================================

 Hyperledger Fabric is an enterprise, private, permissioned blockchain network.
-To run Fabric with Hyperledger Avalon, follow these steps:
+To run Fabric with Hyperledger Avalon on a single machine (both Avalon and Fabric network are running on same machine.) follow these steps:

 1. Set the environment variable ``TCF_HOME`` to the Avalon root directory.